There are so many different kinds of champagne cocktails. The Black Velvet combines beer and champagne to create a unique drink.

 This drink is part of my “6 Easy Champagne Cocktails, 9 Simple Ingredients” series.
-Get the list of nine ingredients needed to make the six cocktails here.
+Get the list of nine ingredients and links to the other cocktails.

 I haven’t given amounts here because it depends on the size of your glass.
 Do your best to pour the sparkling wine over the back of a spoon so that the cocktail has two layers.
 But if it doesn’t work (it rarely does for me) don’t worry, just drink.

 - Get out a tall glass.
 Fill it halfway with the stout.

 - Hold a soup spoon bottom-side-up (so the bowl of the spoon is a hill, not a valley) and let the tip of the bowl of the spoon just touch the glass right above where the beer ends.

 - Slowly pour the champagne over the back of the spoon.
 As you pour, glide your spoon up the glass so that it is always just above the liquid.